Prices in US Dollars

 We know you’re travelling on a budget so you should spend your cash how you want to.
 We’ve included a handful of our favourite highlights but with others, you’re free to include them or not.
 Pay for your accommodation and optional add-ons with our ‘Pay Now’ service or just ‘Pay As You Go’ directly to suppliers on arrival, subject to availability.
 The choice is yours.

 Pre-Pay Bundle –Pay for your accommodation and listed add-ons at the time of booking.
-Faster check in and easier to budget on tour.
+Faster check in, easier to budget on tour and exclusive tour t-shirt.

 Pay As You Go – Pay for your accommodation and add-ons directly to the establishments on arrival each day.
 Dorm accommodation is guaranteed, add-ons are subject to availability.